AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction

 Surveys have been an essential tool to measure and predict opinions in academic and market research for a long time.
-Among others, the General Social Survey (GSS) -- a nationally representative survey with exceptional quality -- has been widely used to track Americans' opinions on various social issues and their cultural preferences since the 1970s over a half-century \citep{marsdenTrackingUSSocial2020}.
-However, one of the practical challenges in survey research is that the number of questions that can be asked in a single survey is limited due to respondent fatigue and cost \citep{berinskyMeasuringPublicOpinion2017,couperNewDevelopmentsSurvey2017}.
-This is especially the case for repeated cross-sectional, nationally representative surveys like the GSS, where most survey items are collected only once or twice, which makes it hard to monitor all public opinion trends.
-New questions about major social shifts could only be added to these surveys after they attracted considerable public interest, leading to a lag that limits the surveys' effectiveness in identifying turning points and continuities in historical social changes.
-While surveys provide a precise and representative measure of public opinion, their range in capturing the full spectrum of public views over time is limited.
+Among others, the General Social Survey (GSS)--a nationally representative survey with exceptional quality--has been widely used to track Americans' cultural beliefs and public opinion since the 1970s over a half-century~\citep{marsdenTrackingUSSocial2020}.
+However, one of the practical challenges in survey research is that the number of questions that can be asked in a single survey is limited due to respondent fatigue and limited resources~\citep{berinskyMeasuringPublicOpinion2017,couperNewDevelopmentsSurvey2017}.
+This is especially the case for repeated cross-sectional, nationally representative surveys like the GSS, where most survey items are collected only once or twice.
+New questions about major social shifts are likely to be added to these surveys after they have attracted considerable public interest, leading to a lag that limits the surveys' effectiveness in identifying turning points and continuities in historical social changes.
+While surveys can provide a representative measure of public opinion, their range in capturing the full spectrum of public views over time is limited.